Creating ShellCode On Narnia

 |

 Now that all of the important pieces have been located with their appropriate byte code.
 It’s time to work on extracting the very minimum we care about and coming up with a game plan of how to implement the shellcode.
-First lets find the string for /bin/shell
+First lets find the string for /bin/shell and where it gets stored into memory.

 The overall goal is the following: